A Look Inside TensorFlow, Google’s Open Source Deep Learning Framework

 Microsoft offers a ML service on its Azure cloud computing service and is fostering a community where data scientist can share and purchase algorithms on everything from voice recognition to highlighting groups of products that have been purchased in tandem.
 IBM offers a set of ML-based predictive analysis services on its Watson Analytics platform.
 Watson aims to simplify the ML interface as much as possible by allowing a user to merely enter a question and upload data, and the service will provide the means to explore data and even extrapolate the data to predict future outcomes.

 With its release on an Apache 2.0 license, TensorFlow can be used by developers and researchers in their projects and products, to teach their systems tasks like recognizing images or translating speech.
 But it’s not just for machine learning; it can also be used to crunch any large set of complex data.
-In particular, TensorFlow will allow deep learning researchers to build, train and deploy deep learning neural nets more easily, and it’s but one of the many deep learning frameworks that are already available out to researchers, like Theano, Torch, Caffe, Neon, more.
+In particular, TensorFlow will allow deep learning researchers to build, train and deploy deep learning neural nets more easily, and it’s but one of the many deep learning frameworks that are already available out to researchers, like Theano, Torch, Caffe, Neon, H2O and more.

 The new Google platform took the place of the company’s internal machine learning infrastructure DistBelief, first developed in 2011, and which was responsible for training the deep learning neural networks underlying familiar services like Google Photos, Google Translate, YouTube, as well as experimental projects like DeepDream.